 Craning was also necessary during the project.
 In fact we used a crane to lift heavy and fragile items, like the large glass doors for the grass terrace.
 The permeable resin bound paving, installed recently, could be damaged by heavy machinery.
 Plus, the operations were difficult because of the narrow access to the rear of the building.

-The project included also the renovation of the whole flat, and in particular the following:
+The project included also the refurbishment of the whole flat, and in particular the following:

 Check all the photos here and get in touch to tell us what you think!